danitcodes/visual-crossing-api-conversion/README.md

 - Node.js
 - TypeScript
 - A database like MongoDB with Mongoose
+- [SwaggerUI](https://swagger.io/), which would allow an admin or weather service to access and test out endpoints before an user interface is built or integrated
+- React & JSX, for the user interface
+- `create-react-app`
+- npm or nvm
+- node.js
+- webpack
+- Babel
+- ESLint

 ### Resources

 - [How to replace the Dark Sky API with Visual Crossing Weather API](https://www.visualcrossing.com/resources/documentation/weather-api/how-to-replace-the-dark-sky-api/)
 - [How to replace the Dark Sky API using the Visual Crossing Timeline Weather API](https://www.visualcrossing.com/resources/blog/how-to-replace-the-dark-sky-api-using-the-visual-crossing-timeline-weather-api/)
 - [Build a REST API with Node.js, TypeScript & MongoDB](https://tomanagle.medium.com/build-a-rest-api-with-node-js-typescript-mongodb-b6c898d70d61)

+### Legal

+[MIT](https://opensource.org/licenses/MIT) License. _Copyright (c) 2021, Danielle Thompson_.